bdrach/alep/_sources/content/labs/F2-2 Ohmic and Non-Ohmic.txt

 1. Set up the circuit as above, using component A.

-2. Set the resistance box to 5\ :math:`\Omega`, close the switch, and read :math:`V` and :math:`I`.
+2. Set the resistance box to :math:`5\Omega`, close the switch, and read :math:`V` and :math:`I`.

-3. Increase the resistance box resistance to 10, 20, 50\ :math:`\Omega`,
+3. Increase the resistance box resistance to :math:`10, 20, 50\Omega`,
    and then :math:`\infty\Omega`, in each case reading :math:`V` and :math:`I`.
 Tabulate the readings of :math:`V` and :math:`I`.